floppino/shiny-octo-system/docs/notes.md

 ### Argo CD and Kubernetes
 Argo CD and its configuration are represented by Custom Resource Definitions (CRDs) in Kubernetes.

-After the initial bootstraping Argo CD can then manage itself the same way it would any other Kubernetes resource.
+After the initial bootstrapping Argo CD can then manage itself the same way it would any other Kubernetes resource.

 Argo CD supports a variety of architectures including multi-cluster environments.